 - Trust that God will be with you, even if you fail.
 ‘Only uncertainty breeds stable hope.
 Only failure and fear escort you to the centre of your God-filled soul and will then release you to be the poem of God’s making.’
 Larry Crabb

 - Take risks.
 Allow yourself to be in places of inadequacy.
 Little by little, learn to trust.
 “Take the first step in faith.
 You don’t have to see the whole staircase, just take the first step.”
 Martin Luther King

 - Listen deeply.
-Listen to yourself, to others, to Daddy, Jesus, and Spirit.
+Listen to yourself, to others, to Father/ Mother, Jesus, and Spirit.
 Learn to trust.